Techcrafter/SNES-ROM-Hacking/docs/chapter2.md

 ## Setup

 There is not much setup to do for now.
-We only need a SNES emulator.
-While you read through the other chapters, you will encounter more tools you need to download, but an emulator is all we need for now.
+We only need a SNES emulator and a nice tool called SNEStuff.
+While you read through the other chapters, you will encounter more tools you need to download, but an emulator and SNEStuff is all we need for now.

 Here are some recommended emulators, but others will probably work fine too: